developer-onizuka/hello/README.md

 ```

 # 2. Array
 Instead, you may use an array (= string) composed of char.
-But still not sophisticated somewhere, right?.
+But still not sophisticated somewhere, right?
 ```
     char s[] = {'H','e','l','l','o'};
     printf("%c", s[0]);